Java - Data Structures

 You can think of a stack literally as a vertical stack of objects; when you add a new element, it gets stacked on top of the others.

 When you pull an element off the stack, it comes off the top.
 In other words, the last element you added to the stack is the first one to come back off.

-To have more detail about this class, check The Stack.
+For more details about this class, check The Stack.

 The Dictionary class is an abstract class that defines a data structure for mapping keys to values.